Understanding Memory Safety Vulnerabilities: Top Memory Corruption Bugs and How to Address Them

 Example of an Out-of-Bounds Write

-CVE-2024-7695 is a critical out-of-bounds write vulnerability affecting multiple Moxa PT switch series.
+Another example is CVE-2024-7695, a critical out-of-bounds write vulnerability affecting multiple Moxa PT switch series.
 The flaw stems from insufficient input validation in the Moxa Service and Moxa Service (Encrypted) components, allowing attackers to write data beyond the intended memory buffer bounds.

 With a CVSS 3.1 score of 7.5 (High), this vulnerability can be exploited remotely without authentication.
 Successful exploitation could lead to a denial-of-service condition, potentially causing significant downtime for critical systems by crashing or rendering the switch unresponsive.